elastic/logstash-forwarder/README.md

 # logstash-forwarder

-o/~ I'm a lumberjack and I'm ok!
+♫ I'm a lumberjack and I'm ok!
 I sleep when idle, then I ship logs all day!
-I parse your logs, I eat the JVM agent for lunch! o/~
+I parse your logs, I eat the JVM agent for lunch! ♫

+(This project was recently renamed from 'lumberjack' to 'logstash-forwarder' to make its intended use clear)

 ## Questions and support